Regis McKenna: Articles

 McKenna has written many articles for Forbes, Ink, Fortune, and the Harvard Business Review.
 He has also written poetry.

 Honors and awards

 McKenna won the Joseph Wharton Award in 1986.
-He received honorary PhDs from Duquesne University (1990), Saint Vincent College (1991), Santa Clara University (2002), and Stevens College of Engineering; Honorary PhD (2002).
+He received honorary Ph.Ds from Duquesne University (1990), Saint Vincent College (1991), Santa Clara University (2002), and Stevens College of Engineering (2002).

 In 1991, he won the International Computers & Communications World Leaders Award.

 The San Jose Mercury News included McKenna on its Millennium 100 list, a roster of the 100 people who made Silicon Valley what it is today.